CluedIn-io/CluedIn.Documentation/docs/kb/kb0011-configuration-migration.md

 - PowerShell Core
 - PowerShell 'CluedIn Product Toolkit' Module.
 Please reach out to CluedIn support to get this toolkit.
 - Service or Admin account to do the export and import
-- Access to the frontend whether it's public facing or private facing
+- Access to the front end, whether it's public facing or private facing

 ### Guide
 The product toolkit supports a number of methods of transferring configuration from one environment to another.
 The main two methods are running locally on your desktop, or alternatively using a pipeline platform such as Azure DevOps